 Jackiethia Butsch, Midwest Outreach Manager

 Jackiethia Butsch manages Small Business Majority’s outreach from our Columbus office.
-She manages our clean energy outreach efforts across the state while also engaging small business owners and local business organizations on key issues such as the Affordable Care Act, immigration reform, non-discrimination policies and more.
+She manages our clean energy outreach efforts across Ohio and the midwest while also engaging small business owners and local business organizations on key issues such as the Affordable Care Act, immigration reform, non-discrimination policies and more.

 Prior to joining Small Business Majority, Jackiethia was the Executive Director of the Whitehall Area Chamber of Commerce, worked for state representatives and senators, and as a grant writing and nonprofit organization consultant.